mxzw/first/README.md

-# first
-an easy project
+this is a first file to me.